dan-distributive/distributiveworker-demo/README.md

 ## Questions?

-Explore the Distributive Compute Platform [documentation](https://docs.dcp.dev) for more details on APIs and advanced configurations.
+Explore the Distributive Compute Platform [documentation](https://docs.dcp.dev) for more details on the Compute, Wallet, and Worker APIs and advanced configurations.